 10. Website means our website www.stampit.co.uk on which the goods are advertised.

 11. The description of the Goods is as set out in the Website, catalogues, brochures or other form of advertisement.
 Any description is for illustrative purposes only and there may be small discrepancies in the size, colour or brand of the Goods supplied.
 We reserve the right to send you a similar product if the item ordered is unavailable.
 The items sent will be of equal or higher value and equally suitable for the purpose intended.

 12. In the case of any Goods made to your special (custom and bespoke products) requirements, it is your responsibility to ensure that any information or specification you provide is accurate.
 We cannot offer refunds for artwork or text supplied that has been entered or uploaded incorrectly.
 It is your responsibility to check this before submitting your order to us.
-Your uploaded artwork or text may not be the full size of the stamp selected and therefore can be only as large as the maximum impression area of any given stamp.

 13. All Goods which appear on the Website are subject to availability.

 14. We can make changes to the Goods which are necessary to comply with any applicable law or safety requirement.
 We will notify you of these changes.

 16. We may contact you by using e-mail or other electronic communication methods and by pre-paid post and you expressly agree to this.